LeticiaIruela/Project_II/README.md

 To perform the investigation, we proceed as follows:
 1.-
   - Web scrapping of : https://www.directoalpaladar.com/actualidad-1/estas-han-sido-diez
   - We want to find the labels <h2>.
-We will use next_sibling and next_node to find the viral recipes
+  - We will use next_sibling and next_node to find viral recipes on the web
   - We do web scrapping to get the ingredients throught a loop iterating the ingredients.
 We will use words "Ingredients" and "Elaborations" to search our desired values.
 We will added to a new_dict.
   - We .drop to just keep the 5 top recipes to our study
   - Homogenize data throught .upper, .join and .split methods